martin-stepwolf/-symfony-employment-exchange-2/README.md

 Note: You can run the last command in the background with `docker-compose up -d`.

-Now you have all the environment ready, for the next commands you need to be inside of the app container with:
+Now you have all the environment ready, for the next commands you need to be inside the app container with:

 ```
 docker-compose exec app /bin/bash